 After you’ve fed your baby, it’s important to burp them before putting them down to sleep.
 This is because the esophageal flap that stops food from coming back up isn’t fully formed until 12 months old.

 Because of this, the food needs time to settle in the stomach.
 A sign that the food has settled is when, after burping them, your baby gives you a satisfied belch.
-After feeding, you should burp your baby and hold it upright for a about of 15 minutes.
+After feeding, you should burp your baby and hold it upright for about 15 minutes.

 If your baby has a form of reflux (gastroesophageal reflux), then your doctor may say to keep your baby upright for 15-30 minutes.
 Your pediatrician or your baby’s GI specialist can give you better specifics.